 DWR organized a County Drought Advisory Group (CDAG) in 2018 to assist DWR in the vulnerability assessment and development of recommended actions for improving drought planning for small water suppliers and rural communities.
-The CDAG consisted of representatives from counties and other local agencies, small water systems, tribes, academics, non-profit organizations, and other interested parties.
+CDAG consisted of representatives from counties and other local agencies. small water systems, tribes, academics, non-profit organizations, and other interested parties.
 DWR transmitted the recommendations to the Legislature in March 2021, providing the basis for SB 552.

 SB 552 requires counties to develop and implement a plan to achieve meaningful and long-term improvements in water resilience for their residents.
-To that end, DWR prepared this County Drought Resilience Plan Guidebook: Task Force Formulation, Plan Development, and Implementation Considerations for Implementing Senate Bill 552 (Hertzberg) (Guidebook).
-The Guidebook is a technical resource for counties to use to develop a County Drought Resilience Plan (County DRP) specifically for state small water systems and domestic wells, and was developed in collaboration with other State agencies, including the State Water Board, Governor's Office of Emergency Services, and Governor's Office of Planning and Research.
+To that end, DWR prepared this County Drought Resilience Plan Guidebook-Task Force Formulation, Plan Development, and Implementation Considerations for Implementing Senate Bill 552 (Hertzberg) (Guidebook).
+The Guidebook is a resource for counties to use to develop a County Drought Resilience Plan (County DRP) specifically for state small water systems and domestic wells.
+DWR developed this Guidebook as part of its technical assistance in collaboration with other State agencies, including the State Water Board, California Governor's Office of Emergency Services (Cal OES), and Governor's Office of Planning and Research (OPR).

 A state small water system provides piped water to the public for human consumption for at least five, but not more than 14, service connections, and does not regularly serve drinking water to more than an average of 25 individuals daily for more than 60 days out of the year (Health and Safety Code (HSC) Section 116275(n)).
-A domestic well is a groundwater well used to supply water for the domestic needs of an individual residence or a water system that is not a public water system and that has no more than four service connections, as defined in HSC Section 116681(i) (with equivalent definition in CWC Section 1060951(k)).
+A domestic well is a groundwater well used to supply water for the domestic needs of an individual residence or a water system that is not a public water system and that has no more than four service connections, as defined in HSC Section 116681(i) (with equivalent definition in California Water Code (CWC) Section 1060951(k)).

-The County DRP may be a stand-alone document or may be included as an element of an existing county plan, such as a local hazard mitigation plan (LHMP), emergency operations plan, climate action plan, or general plan.
-California Water Code (CWC) Section 10609.70, enacted by SB 552, provides a description of the minimum content to be included in a County DRP:
+Per SB 552, the County DRP may be a stand-alone document or integrate elements of the County DRP into existing plans, such as a local hazard mitigation plan (LHMP), emergency operations plan, climate action plan, or general plan.
+CWC Section 10609.70, enacted by SB 552, provides a description of the minimum content to be included in a County DRP: